 Pro-life sees the sanctity of life and seeks to preserve it.
 That can’t include withholding the resources necessary to help people prevent the creation of life when they’re not ready to support it.
-And it absolutely can’t include withholding the resources to support, encourage, and care for those who do create life they’re not ready to support.
+And it absolutely can’t include withholding the resources to support, encourage, and care for those who do create life they’re not ready to manage on their own.

 At its core, pro-life is essentially a synonym for love, and anything resembling hate or indifference does not fit.
 That requires action, support, and sacrifice.
-We cannot profess to be pro-life and yet support things that lead to death through lack of (or faulty) health care, the justice system, education, tools of violence and destruction, or any other lack of resources needed to survive.
+We cannot profess to be pro-life and yet support things that lead to death through lack of (or faulty) health care, a fair justice system, education, or any other resources needed to survive.
 Similarly, we cannot profess to be pro-life and resort only to encouraging words or “thoughts and prayers” when we see things that oppose life.
 Action is required.

 Our culture has turned the words “pro-life” into a very narrow political stance.
 And quite often, those who espouse that stance somehow find ways to oppose measures that, as described above, actively support life.
 That breaks my heart, and I believe it’s something we need to desperately reconsider.

 Pro-life is not limited to a narrow definition.
 It is all-encompassing.
 Pro-life is pro-all life, all the time, everywhere.
 It is radical and loving in a world that so often follows the idea of survival of the fittest.